 How to choose the most robust password

-Encrypting data stands for converting your data to the unreadable form called “chipper text format.”
+Encrypting data stands for converting your data to an unreadable form called “chipper text format.”
 PDFs give you some sort of security in the case of password protection, but they will not encrypt the actual file.

 There are software and tools available online which can be used to unlock PDF files by performing “script guessing.”
 The technique involves using tools running many common passwords and combinations of words to open the PDF.
 However, you can prevent this by choosing a strong password.